codejockie/bc-22-maintenance-tracker/README.md

 # Maintenance Tracker
 The maintenance tracker app is a web app that allows the reporting of maintenance and repairs request.

+## Running Application
+To run the application simply run the following command `npm install` to install application's dependencies.

 ## Author
 * John Kennedy